freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Step.md

 ## Step Class

-The class which represents a step in an experimental trial.
+This class represents a step in an experimental trial.
 It contains information on which stimuli will be presented together, at which locations and for how long.

 ```csharp